Tjaay/PottersWebsite/wp-content/plugins/custom-facebook-feed-pro/README.txt

 * **Completely Customizable** - by default inherits your theme's styles
 * **Feed content is crawlable by search engines adding SEO value to your site** - other Facebook plugins embed the feed using iframes which are not crawlable
 * **Completely responsive and mobile optimized** - works on any screen size
-* Display statuses, photos, videos, events, links and offers from your Facebook page or group
+* Display statuses, photos, videos, events, links and offers from your Facebook page
 * Choose which post types are displayed.
 Only want to show photos, videos or events?
 No problem
 * Display multiple feeds from different Facebook pages on the same page or throughout your site
 * Show likes, shares and comments for each post